itswadesh/litekart-docs-md/en/homepage/why_enjoyable.md

 ---
 title: Enjoyable
 ---

 Our main focus is the Developer Experience.
-We love Nuxt.js and continuously improve the framework so you love it too! 💚
+We love Litekart and continuously improve the framework so you love it too! 💚

 Expect appealing solutions, descriptive error messages, powerful defaults and detailed documentation.
-If questions or problems come up, our helpful community will help you out.
+If questions or problems come up, our helpful support team will help you out.